Ecuadorian conflict (2024–present): Government response

-President Daniel Noboa declared in a decree that the country was experiencing an "internal armed conflict" and ordered the military to carry out operations to neutralize armed groups.
+On 9 January 2024 (the day after the declaration of the state of emergency), President Daniel Noboa declared in a decree that the country was experiencing an "internal armed conflict" and ordered the military to carry out operations to neutralize armed groups.
 The head of the Armed Forces of Ecuador, Jaime Vela Erazo said in response to the decree that there will be "no negotiations" with armed groups.
-Noboa identified these organized crime groups as "terrorist organizations and belligerent non-state actors."
-The National Assembly subsequently approved the measures unanimously.
+Noboa identified these organized crime groups as "terrorist organizations and belligerent non-state actors".
+The National Assembly subsequently unanimously approved the security measures that were put in place.
 That same day, the Ministry of Education suspended in-person classes and mandated virtual learning until 12 January.

 Noboa announced that transportation in Quito would cease operations, except for the Quito Metro, which would run under limited stops and hours.
 He also stated that the Mariscal Sucre International Airport in Quito would remain open but with increased security.
 Noboa also said that foreign inmates were to be deported to reduce the prison population.

 A constitutional referendum on tougher security measures was held on 21 April 2024.
 Voters approved all proposed security measures.